Capitol rioter who breached Senate gets 8 months for felony

 A Florida man who breached the U.S. Senate chamber carrying a Trump campaign flag was sentenced Monday to eight months behind bars, the first resolution for a felony case in the Capitol insurrection.

 Paul Allard Hodgkins apologized and said he was ashamed of his actions on Jan 6.
-Speaking calmly from a prepared text, he described being caught up in the euphoria as he walked down Washington's most famous avenue, then followed a crowd of hundreds up Capitol Hill and into the Capitol building.
+Speaking calmly from a prepared text, he described being caught up in the euphoria as he walked down Washington's most famous avenue, then followed a crowd of hundreds into the Capitol.

 “If I had any idea that the protest ... would escalate (the way) it did ...
 I would never have ventured farther than the sidewalk of Pennsylvania Avenue,” Hodgkins told the judge.
 He added: “This was a foolish decision on my part.”